mapbox/earcut/README.md

 ## Earcut

 The fastest and smallest JavaScript polygon triangulation library for your WebGL apps.
+1.6KB gzipped.

 The library implements an ear slicing algorithm which is extended to handle holes, twisted polygons, degeneracies and self-intersections in a way that doesn't _guarantee_ correctness of triangulation,